FrederikTobner/JANUS/book/src/chapter-03-boot-process/build-system.md

 >
 > TinyOSPlatform.cmake sets these flags in variables like `TINYOS_COMMON_FLAGS`, `TINYOS_DEBUG_FLAGS`, etc. The helper functions in TinyOSHelpers.cmake apply them to targets automatically.
 This keeps platform-specific logic centralized—if you port to ARM later, you only change one file.
 >
-> For , you can create a minimal `TinyOSPlatform.cmake` that just sets the flags directly with `add_compile_options()`.
+> For now, lets create a minimal `TinyOSPlatform.cmake` that just sets the flags directly with `add_compile_options()`.
 We'll expand it in later chapters when we add more architecture-specific code.

+> TODO: Make a little bit less minimal, but without adding all the complexity from the real repo.

 Here's a minimal platform module to get started: